Bridgewater Curling Club: Junior women's

 Teams from the Bridgewater Curling Club have won the provincial women's junior championships once, earning the right to represent Nova Scotia at the Canadian Junior Curling Championships.

 Senior men's

-Teams from the Bridgewater Curling Club have won the provincial senior men's championship twice, earning the right to represent Nova Scotia at the Canadian Senior Curling Championships.
+Teams from the Bridgewater Curling Club have won the provincial senior men's championship three times, earning the right to represent Nova Scotia at the Canadian Senior Curling Championships.

 Senior women's

 Teams from the Bridgewater Curling Club have won the provincial senior women's championship once, in 1970 prior to the creation of the women's Canadian Senior Curling Championship.
 The team consisted of Pauline Oickle, Esther Bond, Kate Turple and Gladys Conrad.

 Men's Curling Club championships

 Teams from the Bridgewater Curling Club have won the men's provincial curling club championships twice, earning the right to represent Nova Scotia at the Canadian Curling Club Championships.
 The 2021 championship team, skipped by Nick Deagle won the national championships as well.